Skip to Content

 If you’re planning a cruise to Bermuda, you’ll likely dock at either King’s Wharf or Heritage Wharf (some smaller ships dock in Hamilton).
 Both wharves are adjacent to the Royal Naval Dockyard, Bermuda with its shops, restaurants, and activities.
 There are plenty of things to do within walking distance of King’s Wharf and Heritage Wharf!

-On our NCL cruise from Boston to Bermuda, we were excited to have three days in port.
+On our first Bermuda cruise on NCL from Boston, we were excited to have three days in port.
 Having one overnight is a rarity, but two is really a treat.
 With most cruises, we get into port sometime during the day and leave that same evening.
 You don’t really get the full experience of that port, or have much time to relax!

 This time, we spent three days docked at King’s Wharf, so we found lots of things to do at the Royal Naval Dockyard, as well as throughout Bermuda.